-- 2. The outside mental health or medical professional, with the student's written permission, must provide directly to the College an assessment of current functioning of the student and provide written recommendations regarding: - a) given the precipitating events, the student's readiness to return to the academic and co-curricular demands of College life; - b) the student's readiness to live in the on-campus residential community; - c) ongoing treatment or testing needs: - d) any conditions or restrictions that the College should impose; and - e) the student's readiness to return to competitive sports, if the student is a collegiate athlete.
-Note: The College team physician, in consultation with the Florida Southern College Director of the Health Center and/or Counseling Center, may ultimately make the decision regarding athletic involvement but may consider this outside evaluation in making such a determination.
+- 2. The outside mental health or medical professional, with the student's written permission, must provide directly to the College an assessment of current functioning of the student and provide written recommendations regarding: - a) given the precipitating events, the student's readiness to return to the academic and co-curricular demands of College life; - b) the student's readiness to live in the on-campus residential community; - c) ongoing treatment or testing needs; - d) any conditions or restrictions that the College should impose; and - e) the student's readiness to return to competitive sports, if the student is a collegiate athlete.